This is an undergraduate level course covering the fundamental concepts of networking as embodied in the Internet.

 If you have a habit of starting your programming assignments only 2-3 days before the submission deadline,

-chances are, you will get a very ver low score.
+chances are, you may end up geting a very ver low score.

 For this class, you will not be given any partial credit for "effort".